 DALAI LAMA LESSONS

-Lesson no2: Cultivate a sense of playfullness!
+Lesson no2: Cultivate a sense of playfulness!

 RICHARD BRANSON LESSONS

-Manage your voice, make it smooth and calming, especially when you want to make a connection.
+- Manage your voice, make it smooth and calming, especially when you want to make a connection.

+- Ask questions!
+You don’t even know where the answer will lead you.
 The person will get to share and you can get to learn.

-Confidence isn’t arogance.
+- Be humble.
+Confidence isn’t arrogance.
 Humility isn’t shyness.

-ASK YOURSELF Has the ball been on the other side of the table for at least 50% of the time?
+The connection is like a game of ping pong!
+Has the ball been on the other side of the table for at least 50% of the time?

-Connection is about sharing your trials and tribulations.
+The connection is about sharing your trials and tribulations.
 It is about being real to people.
 It is not always about putting out the best things about you.